04 Apr What’s Included At An All-Inclusive Resort?

 This is probably the question we get asked the most!
 While tips are included at most all-inclusive resorts, we usually recommend that you bring along some cash for tips.
-The people at the resorts work a lot of long, hot hours.
+The people at the resort work a lot of long, hot hours.
 And with the exchange rates, a little US currency goes a long way in some other destinations.
 So we always recommend that you bring a little bit to tip the housekeeping staff, room service, bellhop, etc.

 - Do I have to reserve the beach beds?

-This varies greatly by resort.
+This varies greatly by the resort.
 Some resorts do allow you to reserve a beach bed, while others do not.
 Some resorts charge for beach beds, but most are free.
 We’ve even stayed in resorts where the beach beds were on a lottery system.
 So if a beach bed is important to you ask your travel agent to check with the concierge at the resort.

 - Are there any upgrades or specials for honeymoon couples?

 Yes!
-However most resorts are going to require some kind of proof that it really is your honeymoon, such as a marriage certificate.
-Most hotels will extend the honeymoon upgrades or amenities as long as you check in within 90 days of your wedding date.
+However, most resorts are going to require some kind of proof that it really is your honeymoon, such as a marriage certificate.
+Most hotels will extend the honeymoon upgrades or amenities as long as you check-in within 90 days of your wedding date.
 But again, this varies by resort.
 Some resorts do require that you’re registered as a honeymoon couple either at the time the reservation is made or 30 days before arrival.
 So check with your travel agent for more info.